 What to expect

-Guillaume The Conquérant, the Normandy Beaches and food.
+William The Conqueror, the Normandy Beaches and food.

-Our Normandy cycling tour starts in Falaise, birthplace of William The (lucky) Conqueror.
+Our Normandy cycling tour starts in Mézidon in the Pays d'Auge, home of Normandy cheese, cider and calvados.
 In Caen we’ll see William’s castle and the beautiful Abbeys that survived the bombing of WWII, and in Bayeux we’ll visit the famous tapestry.

 On our way to Caen we’ll spend time at the Pegasus Memorial, the start of Operation Overlord.
 We’ll visit the beaches and memorials of the Canada Centre, the US cemetery at Coleville-sur-Mer and the spectacular remains of the Mulberry harbour at Arromanches.

 All this plus we'll enjoy the rich food for which Normandy is famous throughout France.

 - Self-Drive: +£45

 We start our tour in Mézidon-Canon, at the Hotel Le Saint Pierre.
 The closest city with rail links is Caen.